areejrazzaq/areejrazzaq/README.md

 - 👋 Hi, I’m @areejrazzaq
 - 👀 I’m interested in learning new technology stacks and architectural patterns.
-- 🌱 I’m currently working with a start up as junior software developer.
+- 🌱 I’m currently working with a start up as software developer.
 - 📫 You can contact me @ areejrazzaq00@gmail.com

 <!---